A buyer's agent acts as your advocate and guide during the process of purchasing a home.

 - Point out a home's key selling points and drawbacks, including possible repair and deferred maintenance issues

-- Facilitate requests for additional information that may impact your home buying decision, such as HOA fees, utility costs, copies of seller's disclosures, etc.
+- Facilitate requests for additional information that may impact your home-buying decision, such as HOA fees, utility costs, and copies of the seller's disclosures

-- Be a source of knowledge about the area, including the local school district, neighborhood amenities, tax rates, utility companies, etc.
+- Be a source of knowledge about the area, including the local school district, neighborhood amenities, tax rates, and utility companies

-- Alert you to anything that could impact your future home value, such as planned commercial or residential developments, changes to zoning laws, tax increases, etc.
+- Alert you to anything that could impact your future home value, such as planned commercial or residential developments, changes to zoning laws, and tax increases

 When you're ready to submit an offer, your agent can help you determine an offer price by running a comparative market analysis (CMA).
 Rather than a mere estimate of a home's fair market value, a CMA will show you a competitive offer range based on similar homes that have recently sold or been listed in the area.